COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 This section gives tips on improving food safety, as well as information on the registration of food premises.

 Under the Food Act 2014, some food businesses will operate under stricter food safety requirements than others.
 The Act will also apply in different ways to education providers and community organisations depending on what they do.
 Case studies on the Ministry for Primary Industries website provide examples of how the Food Act might apply to you.

-The Food Act 2014 comes fully into force 1 March 2016.
-The MPI Food Safety website has information on the new Act, application forms and Food Control Plan templates.
+The Food Act 2014 came fully into force 1 March 2016.
+The MPI Food Safety website has information on the Act, application forms and Food Control Plan templates.